bytefish/bytefish.de/content/blog/pca_lda_with_gnu_octave.md

 ### Loading the Wine Dataset ###

-Loading the Wine Dataset is easy in GNU Octave with the //dlmread// function.
+Loading the Wine Dataset is easy in GNU Octave with the ``dlmread`` function.
 I am sure there is something equivalent in MATLAB:

 ```matlab
 % http://archive.ics.uci.edu/ml/datasets/Wine